BonJarber/bonjarber.github.io/_posts/2019-10-04-barbersec-begins.markdown

 the other hand, when built well, can scale massively.

-I'm dedicating time to building tooling to more effectively find security bugs that exist on the Internet.
-Bug bounty programs with safe harbor policies provide a nice legal framework for this, so for the time being I'm only focusing on companies that have such policies.
+I'm dedicating time to building tooling to more effectively find security bugs that exist on the Internet. <a href="https://disclose.io/">Safe harbor policies
+</a> provide a nice legal framework for this kind of work, so I'm focusing only
+on companies with such policies.

 ## Interested?